NicolasCharpentier/silex-simple-annotations/README.md

 # silex-simple-annotations

 ## Warning
-Not recommanded for production, as it has no cache, and the project is unfinished.
+Not recommanded for production, as it has no cache, and the project is unfinished (but working).

 ## When is the last time you dreamed of annotations for every controller route?